 (eg. one-stop shop for occupational therapy and speech pathology)

 – waiting times

-As well as disability specific supports, children living with a disability also need access to a range of mainstream health services (e.g. paediatric services and medicine).
+As well as disability-specific supports, children living with a disability also need access to a range of mainstream health services (e.g. pediatric services and medicine).
 Therefore it is also important for parents to understand the range of supports outside of the disability sector not covered by an NDIS plan when budgeting.

 Aside from the cost of actual supports aside, one of the biggest collateral costs is time – an investment that exerts its own financial stress.
 It takes time to find, push for and coordinate supports.
 Not infrequently, parents reduce their working hours, turn down promotions or quit altogether to keep up with the extra demands of a child with special needs.
 Some parents find themselves unable to afford taking time off.
 Other time-poor parents source extra help for things other than disability supports, such as house cleaning.

 Capital Guardians is an NDIS Plan Management service.
-To find out more about Capital Guardians, click here.
+Find out more about Capital Guardians service.